Powerlearnproject/se-assignment-day-2-git-and-github-Nwamaka77/README.md

 6. Stage the Changes:

-Use the git add command to stage the changes you want to commit.
-Staging prepares your changes for committing.

-git add hello.txt
-To stage all changes in the directory, use:

-git add .

 7. Commit the Changes:

-Use the git commit command to commit the staged changes.
-Include a commit message that describes the changes.

-git commit -m "Add hello.txt with initial content"

 8. Push the Changes to GitHub:

-Use the git push command to push your committed changes to the remote repository on GitHub.

-git push origin main

-Note: If your default branch is named something other than main, use that branch name instead.

 How Commits Help in Tracking Changes and Managing Versions